We asked some of the most prolific pro bloggers and monetization experts about how to monetize a blog

 Better yet would be to have mobile apps that are monetized using different methods.
 For instance, if your website relies on advertising, you could launch premium mobile apps that have in-app purchases.
 Mobile is eating the world!

 5. David Schneider / @SelfMadeBM

 David Schneider is the co-founder of NinjaOutreach, an innovative new Blogger Outreach software for marketers.
 He writes about business and entrepreneurship at SelfMadeBusinessman, and enjoys travel.
 Here’s what he has to say about how to monetize a blog.

 The problem I see with most bloggers is a lack of creating their own products to sell.

-It is true there are a lot of ways to monetize a blog, such as through AdSense, affiliate sales, etc – but perhaps the most lucrative method as well as the one that teaches you the most is to have you own product to work to promote, sell, and optimize.
+It is true there are a lot of ways for monetizing a blog, such as through AdSense, affiliate sales, etc. But perhaps the most lucrative method as well as the one that teaches you the most is to have you own product to work to promote, sell, and optimize.

 I believe we will continue to see a growth in people creating digital products like ebooks, courses, and software in 2016, and encourage more bloggers to do this as well.

 Jerry is the founder of Web Hosting Secret Revealed.
 Read Jerry’s tip in finding a profitable blogging niche here.

 How to make more money by monetizing a blog?
 Narrow your focus.